| | The

 rich history of the city of Washington DC, its residents, neighborhoods,

+and community life.
 Exhibition spaces were designed to meet the

 need for flexibility and evolution.
 The 65,000 s.f. project includes a permanent exhibition